eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 + Collaborate with engineering and product teams to design, develop, and publish software supporting a highly available, fault-tolerant SaaS platform
 + skill set:
+	- Cloud engineering experience.
+AWS is preferred.
+	- Experience working with Kubernetes/Docker.
+Flux and Helm experience is preferred.
+	- Experience with tracing tools like Jaeger or Zipkin is preferred.
+	- Experience with Observability technologies, like Data Dog, Prometheus, and Grafana is a big plus.
+	- Treating cloud infrastructure as code by leveraging provisioning and configuration management tools such as Terraform and Ansible.
+	- Comfortable using common CI/CD tools such as TravisCI, Jenkins and Flux for application and infrastructure automation tasks.
+	- Providing engineers with the advice and tools they need to meaningfully monitor and alert on the services and features they develop, using tools like Prometheus/DataDog and PagerDuty.
+	- Collaborating with teammates and working cross-functionally with different engineering teams.
+	- Exploring and evaluating different open source tools.
+	- Knowledge of GitOps processes for driving auditable and repeatable changes to infrastructure
++ skill set:
+	- We're looking for a Research Engineer to join Snap Inc!
+You'll work with a small group in Snap Inc.'s Research team focused on experimenting and deploying new user experiences.
+	- Responsible for bringing ideas to life, you will be involved through the whole research process, from the design to the launch of a product.
+Our team develops new user experiences on both emerging and established platforms such as wearables, AR, voice, web, and mobile.
+Working closely with Research Scientists, you will develop prototypes that turn into scientific publications and transform those prototypes into real products that can impact millions of people every day.
+	- Architect, design, and implement software research prototypes
+	- Translate research prototypes into robust, lasting, and scalable products
+	- Assist Research Scientists on existing projects and collaborate with them on ideating new ones
+	- Iterate and learn new things quickly
+	- Bachelor's degree in a technical field such as Computer Science or equivalent experience
+	- 2+ years of full-stack software engineering experience in industry
+	- Significant experience in Python, Java, C# and/or C++
+	- Masters/PhD in a technical field such as Computer Science or equivalent experience
+	- Experience with cloud platforms such as Google Cloud and/or AWS
+	- Experience with Sketch, Figma and other design tools
+	- Hands-on experience and fast prototyping
+	- Demonstrated ability to build and ship software
+	- A collaborative, positive, and team-oriented mindset
+	- Experience building iOS and Android applications
++ skill set:
 	- Forward Deployed Software Engineer
 	- Lamini AI is at the forefront of bringing LLMs to production.
 We are on a mission to help every company unlock the power of generative AI, by putting their own data to work.
-Our team is made up of highly experienced ML engineers and tech industry veterans and we’re backed by leading computing and technology companies.
+Our team is made up of highly experienced ML engineers and tech industry veterans and we're backed by leading computing and technology companies.
 	- We are looking for experienced software engineers eager to work directly with clients and build solutions tailored to their unique environments.
 This role requires a unique mix of technical skills, an entrepreneurial mindset, and product intuition.
 For engineers who seek to be customer-facing without sacrificing the technical components of an engineering role, this is your dream job!
 	- Customer Success:
 		* Quickly onboard and orient to new codebases and systems